Kasetty-Praveen-Kumar/Design-of-Single-Stage-OTA-using-28nm-CMOS-Technology/README.md

 </p>

 <p align="justify">
-Fig. 9 and 10 shows the testbench schematic for single ended input (only V2) and the corresponding output which has 1800 phase shift w.r.t input V2 since it is applied to inverting terminal of OTA.
+Fig. 9 and 10 shows the testbench schematic for single ended input (only V2) and the corresponding output has 180<sup>0</sup> phase shift w.r.t input V2 since it is applied to inverting terminal of OTA.
 <p>

 <p align="center">